storj-archived/storj.io/src/posts/engineering/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms.md

 categories:
   - engineering
 authors:
+  - Kevin Leffew
-  - Kevin Leffew and Dylan Lott
+  - Dylan Lott
 ---
 Kademlia is a distributed hash table implemented in a number of modern decentralized protocols including Ethereum, BitTorrent, Swarm, IPFS and the Storj network.